 Which types of financial interest need to be disclosed?

 The most common types of disclosed financial interests are company ownership, consulting income, and stock holdings.
 It's possible, but less common, that you might have to disclose other types of interests such as income from royalties.
 Other than a few specific exceptions detailed later in this FAQ, it doesn't matter whether the financial relationship is with a U.S. or foreign entity; both must be disclosed.

-What are Significant Financial Interests for PHS disclosures?
+What are Significant Financial Interests?

-- A Significant Financial Interest exists, related to a publicly traded company, if the value of any compensation or payment in the preceding twelve (12) months and the value of any equity interest as of the date of this disclosure when aggregated, and exceeds $5,000.
+- A Significant Financial Interest exists, related to a publicly traded company, if the value of any compensation or payment in the preceding twelve (12) months and the value of any equity interest as of the date of this disclosure, when aggregated and exceeds $5,000.
 This includes salary, payment for services, stock, stock options or other ownership interest.

 How precise do my dollar amounts need to be?

 SPARCS will ask you to provide specific dollar amounts for most of your financial interests, other than ownership of a private company.
-We ask that you provide information as accurately as possible, but understand that you may not know, for example, the exact value of a stock holding on the specific date that you are completing a Certification, or that if you are reporting anticipated consulting income the exact amount of payment may not be known yet.
+We ask that you provide information as accurately as possible but understand that you may not know, for example, the exact value of a stock holding on the specific date that you are completing a Certification, or that if you are reporting anticipated consulting income the exact amount of payment may not be known yet.
 You may provide a dollar amount from your most recent quarterly brokerage statement, or estimate expected income to the best of your ability.
 If ORIC determines that your financial interest poses a potential conflict of interest, you may be asked to provide more up-to-date or detailed information during the COI review process.

-What is not a Significant Financial of Interest for PHS disclosure?
+What is not a Significant Financial Interest?

 - Salary, royalties, or other payments from CMU.